 The risk of cross-border civil actions has “always been there for doctors who treat foreign patients,” usually in the context of malpractice, Russo notes.

-Such cases face numerous hurdles, from disputes over jurisdiction (typically, the law of the country where the act in question occurred is preferred) to challenges in enforcing a judgement.
+Such cases face numerous hurdles, from disputes over jurisdiction (typically, the law of the country where the act in question occurred is preferred) to challenges in enforcing a judgment.

 Given these uncertainties, Hardcastle says it may be premature for the CMPA to wash their hands of offering legal assistance “without even seeing what the states will do.”
 It’s not even clear yet that many Americans will seek abortions in Canada, she says.